 Figure 6.2.1-3: Local failure event

-NOTE: In Figure 6.2.1-3 and 6.2.1-4 below, the green cubes labeled 'ES' represent energy supply points, associated with an Energy Supply ID.
+NOTE 2: In Figures 6.2.1-3 and 6.2.1-4, the green cubes labelled 'ES' represent energy supply points, associated with an Energy Supply ID.

-The red lines above are medium voltage lines between energy distribution subtations (DS).
+The red lines above are medium voltage lines between energy distribution substations (DS).
 Note that initially Primary Substation (PS) 1 feeds DS7, DS6 and DS5, and PS2 feeds DS1, DS2, DS3 and DS4.

 Between DS2 and DS3 there is a distribution failure.
 This has the result of causing DS3 and DS4 to no longer be able to maintain the energy distribution service to customers.